mono/release/linux-installer/projects/Readme.txt

 Visit http://mono-project.com/Downloads for release details.

-Please file any bugs or issues at http://bugzilla.ximian.com
+Please file any bugs or issues at http://bugzilla.novell.com

-Warning: gtk-sharp apps (Monodoc, MonoDevelop, etc...) may not work on all distros.
-This is due to differing gtk+ versions.
-Also, if you want to run MonoDevelop, you must have the Gnome libraries installed.
-During the installation, bin/.installer_post_libscan was run to try to find any libraries with unresolved symbols.
-This should help locate missing libraries.

 Note: If you selected to have your environment modified by the installer, you will need to restart your shell for